Toward 6G with Terahertz Communications: Understanding the Propagation Channels: Methodology of Measurement-based THz channel investigations

 For any sounder, an antenna array is necessary at the Tx/Rx side to capture the spatial channel characteristics.
 Arrays for sounding can be classified into three categories as illustrated in Fig.\,\ref{fig:thz_sounding}.
 By either mechanically rotating a high-gain antenna, e.g., a horn antenna, to different directions or moving a semi-omnidirectional antenna to different positions, a virtual antenna array can be realized.
 Since only one radio-frequency (RF) chain is required, it is straightforward and cost-effective to apply virtual antenna arrays for THz channel measurements.
 However, the time-consuming mechanical rotations and movements make them only applicable for static THz channels.
 Consequently, virtual antenna arrays are more often combined with VNA-based channel sounding.
-Alternatively, one can develop a real antenna array to perform parallel sounding.
-This means that all the channels of all the antenna-pairs are measured at the same time.
+Alternatively, one can develop a real antenna array to perform fully parallel sounding.
+This means that each antenna element has one RF-chain and all the channels of all the antenna-pairs are measured at the same time.
 This is favorable for dynamic THz channels.
 However, the number of RF chains, affecting the complexity and cost of the channel sounder, scale with the number of antenna elements.
-Moreover, more antenna elements usually mean a smaller bandwidth because the speed of data measurement in the sounder is limited.
+Moreover, more antenna elements usually mean a smaller bandwidth because the speed of data streaming in the sounder is limited.
 A good strategy is to use a switched antenna array.
 In this case, a switch matrix is exploited to activate one antenna element at one time, to keep the advantage of one RF-chain without decreasing the bandwidth.
 Moreover, since the electronic switching is very fast, it is often possible to finish one measurement round within a period during which the propagation mechanisms are kept constant.
 Nevertheless, the switch matrix for a large-scale antenna array can introduce significant power loss because of its multi-stage structure.
 Therefore, post-processing is important to harvest beamforming gain of the antenna array to increase the dynamic range.
 Overall, it is crucial to find out the key channel characteristics to be investigated for targeted THz scenarios, so that a proper sounding scheme and array structure can be chosen.
 Note that extensive measurement data are usually required to achieve sufficient statistics.
+Moreover, it is crucial to gurantee the repeatability and reproducibility.
+Channel measurements should be conducted along the same route or same positions several times, and the configuration, method, framework, etc. should be clearly explained or publicized so that others can replicate the same experiments.